-We use a block Gibbs sampler, which from an initial state (p_0, i_0, z_0) repeats these steps:
+We use a block Gibbs sampler, which from an initial state $(p_0, i_0, z_0)$ repeats these steps:

 - 1. Sample the ordering i from its conditional distribution given all other variables. - 2.
 Sample the topic vector z likewise. - 3.
 Sample the phylogeny p likewise. - 4.
-Output the current sample $s_t = (\boldsymbol{p}, \boldsymbol{i}, \boldsymbol{z})$.
+Output the current sample $s_t = (\boldsymbol{p}, \boldsymbol{i}, \boldsymbol{z})$ .

 It is difficult to draw exact samples at steps 1 and 2.
 Thus, we sample i or z from a simpler proposal distribution, but correct the discrepancy using the Independent Metropolis-Hastings (IMH) strategy: with an appropriate probability, reject the proposed new value and instead use another copy of the current value (Tierney, 1994).
-This is a stochastic version of importance sampling.